irigon/the-one-integration-with-scala/toolkit/gtfs/README.md

   * `pip install -r requirements.txt`

 ## Create a new scenario
 * Find a GTFS feed for the city you want to import into the ONE.
-Good resources for public feeds are [transit.land/feed-registry]() or [transitfeeds.com]()
+  Good resources for public feeds are [transit.land/feed-registry](http://transit.land/feed-registry) or [transitfeeds.com](http://transitfeeds.com)
-* Check if your selected feed includes shape data (`shapes.txt` exists inside the feed zip and is populated).
+* Check if your selected feed includes shape data
+  (`shapes.txt` exists inside the feed zip and is populated)
   If shape data does not exist it can be retreived from OpenStreetMap (See [Download map data](#Download-map-data)).

   To process osm data there are currently two options:
     * Create gtfs shapes from osm data by map-matching (see [Shape Generation](#Shape-Generation))
-    * Supply osm data directly to scenario.py to create route paths.
+    * Supply osm data directly to `scenario.py` to create route paths.
 This should be used as a fallback method when the shape enrichment was not successful as it is more error prone.
 * Generate ONE settings configuration and all needed files with
     ```
     python scenario.py myfeed.gtfs
     ```
     or for direct osm processing:
     ```
     python scenario.py --osm map.osm myfeed.zip
     ```
     This will create the needed files in `$ONE/data/myfeed` and a ONE settings file at `$ONE/myfeed_settings.txt` (with `$ONE` being the path of your ONE installation).
-Then switch into the repository root and run
 * Switch into the ONE directory and run the scenario with
     ```
-    cd ..
     ./one.sh myfeed_settings.txt
     ```

-NOTE: the generated settings file contains only settings needed for the generated files.
-To start a valid ONE scenario a fallback `default_settings.txt` can (and must) be used to define general settings like router or time options.
+NOTE: the settings config contains only settings needed for the generated files.
+To start a valid ONE scenario a fallback `default_settings.txt` can (and must) be used to define general settings like router or time configuration.

 ### Options